Yasodakrishna3/Zepto_Project/README.md

-## 📜 License

-MIT — feel free to fork, star, and use in your portfolio.

 ## 👨‍💻 About the Author
-Hey, I’m Amlan Mohanty — a Data Analyst & Content Creator.
+Hey, I’m Pittu Yasodakrishna — a Data Analyst & Frontend Developer.
 I break down complex data topics into simple, practical content that actually helps you land a job.

  ### 🚀 Stay Connected & Join the Data Drool Community
 If you enjoyed this project and want to keep learning and growing as a data analyst, let’s stay in touch!
-I regularly share content around SQL, data analytics, portfolio projects, job tips, and more.
+I regularly share content around SQL, data analytics, portfolio projects and more..